vippsas/vipps-ecom-api/vipps-ecom-api.md

 to check if the transaction request is processed before making a new call, using same idempotency key (see [Idempotency](#idempotency)).

+### Clean Up Strategies

+Vipps recommends merchants implement a robust clean up strategy for all orders where the goods or services are not issued to the user.

+An example case would be:

+Bank X is having issues and transactions for their customers are slow (15+ seconds) for a significant period of time.
+As a result of this the user decides to close the Vipps app while the transaction is being processed, they do not then see the final result in the Vipps app.
+This transaction will eventually result in a successful reservation.
+The user then returns to the Merchants app, but as the entry was not via an expected app-switch from the Vipps app, state is not correctly resumed.
+The user attempts a second payment, which this time goes through in a timely manner, and upon app-switch back the user is issued their goods/services.

+The user has now two reservations and only received goods/services once.
+It is the merchants responsibility here to ensure the first order, for which no goods/services were issued, should be cancelled to remove the reservation from the customers account.

+Vipps recommends polling [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET) until either a `REJECT`, `USER_CANCEL`, `RESERVE` or `SALE` status is received, and then performing the appropriate action based on the status of product issuing.
+The user should also be notified that the merchant has issued any product to ensure they do not naturally retry the purchase.
+This includes using sms/email strategy if it is unclear that the user in on the merchants website/app to see confirmation.

 ## App integration

 Merchants may implement deep-linking, to trigger Vipps (we refer to this as "app-switch" here).